ibm-genwqe/genwqe-user/README.md

         genwqe_vpd_common.c Helper utilities
         zlib_mt_perf.c      Sample program for inflate / deflate

+    /licenses
+        cla-corporate.txt
+        cla-individual.txt

 On modern PowerPC server the accelerator card can use the new CAPI interface.
 Install the [Libcxl](https://github.com/ibm-capi/libcxl.git) library into the toplevel ````genwqe-user```` directory and build the library via ````make```` before compiling the genwqe tools.

+If you like to contribute to this project, please fill out and sign one of our contributor license agreements to be found in /licenses and send this back to us before sending us contributions.

 Additional documentation can be found at the  [IBM Knowledgecenter](http://www-01.ibm.com/support/knowledgecenter/linuxonibm/liabt/liabtkickoff.htm).
+A programming and usage guide for the hardware accelerated zlib can be downloaded here [Generic Work Queue Engine (GenWQE) Application Programming Guide](https://www.ibm.com/developerworks/community/blogs/fe313521-2e95-46f2-817d-44a4f27eba32/entry/Generic_Work_Queue_Engine_GenWQE_Application_Programming_Guide?lang=en).